Rosalila/BulletHellMaker/README.md

 ## Build

-Notice this guide is for compiling the Shoot 'Em Up Maker from source, if you wan't to create a game please refer to the [Getting started](#getting-started). docs
+Notice this guide is for compiling the Bullet Hell Maker from source, if you wan't to create a game please refer to the [Getting started](#getting-started). docs
 ```bash
 # Dependencies